cyyself/jit-coherence-test/README.md

 ## How does it work?

+This program aims to verify if the I-D Coherence is corrupted in some situations.

-This program will generate JIT-compiled instructions with a random immediate number and store the number in a pointer that points to a global variable.
+To get this done, this program will generate JIT-compiled instructions with a random immediate number and store the number in a pointer that points to a global variable.
 Then the program creates a separate thread to execute the JIT-compiled instructions continuously and controlled by a shared variable as start and stop signals.
 The main thread will generate a new random number and sign the separate thread to execute over and over again.
-When the thread raises a finished signal with a different result value stored in that global variable, it signs the JIT coherence is corrupted.
+When the separate thread raises a finished signal with a different result value stored in that global variable, it signs the JIT coherence is corrupted.

 You can also try some ISA-dependent options to see what will happen if the default cache clean procedures changes and JIT coherence is corrupted.